WISER

 With that environment, WISER teams function at their best.
 Here are the essential hats team members wear:

 Sponsor Hat: The decision-maker and champion.
 Has authority to implement changes across boundaries.
 Makes final decisions on what to change, keep, delete, or automate.
 Senior enough to remove roadblocks and override "business-as-usual."
-Accountable for outcomes.
+Accountable for outcomes—and for ensuring every objective has a clearly named owner.
 Makes tough calls based on evidence, not politics.

 Sage Hat: The domain expert with deep knowledge of the process and its history.
 Understands why things were set up as they were, remembers past improvement attempts, knows unwritten rules and workarounds.
 Provides crucial context to avoid reinventing wheels.